Naveen-Dodda/On-device-Face-Mask-Detect/README.md

 ## Model

-As final goal of thi sproject is to deploy it on coral device, I have choosen to start with [MobileNet SSD v2 (Faces)](http://download.tensorflow.org/models/object_detection/facessd_mobilenet_v2_quantized_320x320_open_image_v4.tar.gz) model.The anchor generator has been configured to detect faces.
+As final goal of this project is to deploy it on coral device, I have choosen to start with [MobileNet SSD v2 (Faces)](http://download.tensorflow.org/models/object_detection/facessd_mobilenet_v2_quantized_320x320_open_image_v4.tar.gz) model.The anchor generator has been configured to detect faces.
 You can find trained chekcpoints and models compiled for edge tpu above.

 ## Demo

 ## Transfer Learning